One Man and His Dog:

 There is rather a good story about a missionary and his dog.
-We feel it fully qualifies for inclusion here, as it is a nineteenth-century story with a London connection.
+We feel it fully qualifies for inclusion here as a nineteenth-century story with a London connection.
 Aside from the two protagonists — the human and the canine — there is a ship and a ship’s captain and a hospital.
-The joy of the story lies in part in the connections between these unlikely narrative elements!
+The joy of the story lies in part in the connections between these unlikely narrative elements.

 But first a word on its source.
 The true fons et origo was William Scott, who was elevated to the peerage as Baron Stowell by George IV for his services to the judiciary.
 However, it was first written down not by Scott but by Edward Jesse, and Jesse clearly liked the story, for he wrote more than one version of it.

-Of course, what interests us most is his passion for dogs.
-He collected his material from many sources, and published it as Anecdotes of Dogs, devoting each chapter to a particular breed.
+Of course what interests us most is Jesse’s passion for dogs, another example of which can be found here.
+He collected his material from many sources and published it as Anecdotes of Dogs, devoting each chapter to a particular breed.
 The themes are perhaps rather predictable — loyalty and affection, courage and intelligence — but taken together they add up to a delightful anthology.
 The engravings, in which a mastiff or a St Bernard or a Scotch collie towers over the landscape, are minor masterpieces.
 They are heroic portraits of a sort of canine aristocracy.

 Back to the story, though.
 The protagonist, Edward Wix, was an English clergyman.
 His father, Samuel, was a controversialist with strong published views on such matters as capital punishment, which he opposed.
-He was also an ordained minister, and in practising his vocation he had as it were shown his son the way.
+He was also an ordained minister.
+In practising his vocation, he had as it were shown his son the way.

-Whereas Samuel confined his activities to the home front, Edward fought abroad, and in his twenties he went out to Canada in the service of John Inglis, who was Bishop of the Diocese of Nova Scotia.
-As Archdeacon of Newfoundland he was first in Halifax, and then in Bonavista, and finally, in 1830, in St John’s.
-In the journal he kept for the year 1835 he described his missionary work among the local “Indian” population.
+Whereas Samuel confined his activities to the home front, Edward fought abroad.
+In his twenties he went out to Canada in the service of John Inglis, who was Bishop of the Diocese of Nova Scotia.
+As Archdeacon of Newfoundland he was first in Halifax, then in Bonavista and finally, in 1830, in St John’s.
+In the journal he kept for the year 1835 he described his missionary work among the local ‘Indian’ population.
 He also made a number of references to his dog.

-A few days later Wix returned to the ship to make arrangements regarding his luggage.
+And we are right to do so, for a few days later Wix returned to the ship to make arrangements regarding his luggage.
 By now the ship had been moved upstream to St Katherine’s Docks, and Wix went out to it in a Thames boat moored on the south bank at Borough.
-He still had no plans for his dog, and so, his business concluded, he climbed back down to the river boat, with, as one may well suppose, the accomplice of his many adventures whimpering in its confinement after his beloved master.
+He still had no plans for his dog, and so, his business concluded, he climbed back down to the river boat, leaving the companion of his many adventures whimpering in its confinement after its beloved master.

 One hopes that Wix was more pleased than annoyed to see his dog.
 At any rate he let it tag along as he walked over London Bridge and through the City to visit his father, Samuel, who at the time was the resident chaplain of St Bartholomew’s Hospital.
 The dog waited obediently in the hospital courtyard, and then, when Wix emerged from his father’s house, it tagged along again as he headed off on the next bit of business, which took him through the mazy and menacing streets of Holborn.